openshift-kni/kni-enhancements/enhancements/cluster-validation-tool.md

 ## Summary

-Provide a tool which is capable of performing an intelligent diff between cluster configuration CRs and a known valid reference configuration.
+Provide a tool which is capable of performing an intelligent diff between a known valid reference configuration and a set of specific cluster configuration CRs.
 The reference configuration may contain required and optional content as well as an understanding of user-variable content.
 The input cluster configuration may be provided in a variety of forms ranging from an "offline" set of CRs (eg support archive, directory tree, etc) or pulled via API access against a live cluster.

 In addition to the tooling to perform this comparison, this enhancement defines the structure and method of capturing known user variation, optional components, and required content in the reference